Chariots of Fire (album): Charts

 The album reached number-one in the sales charts of various countries, including four weeks at number-one in the United States.
-In total, the album stayed 97 weeks in the Billboard 200, selling three million copies in the first year alone.
+In total, the album stayed 97 weeks in the Billboard 200, selling three million copies in the first year alone, becoming the best-selling instrumental film score until the release of Titanic in 1997.
 The album reached number five in the UK Albums Chart and stayed in the listing for 107 weeks.